jsgounot/floria_analysis_workflow/README.md

-# Glopp analysis workflows
+## Floria analysis workflows

+This repository contains all workflow used to run and compare phasing solutions, including regular assembly software and split phasing approaches.

+### Conda environments and software paths

-## System requirements
+#### System

-Workflows are based on [Snakemake](https://snakemake.readthedocs.io/en/stable/) and [Conda](https://docs.conda.io/en/latest/) under a Linux environment:
+Workflows have been developed using [Snakemake](https://snakemake.readthedocs.io/en/stable/) and [Conda](https://docs.conda.io/en/latest/) under a Linux environment:

 * Ubuntu 18.04.1 LTS
 * Snakemake 7.18.1

-Pipeline should take around ~ 24h with 16 CPUs.
-Runtime is not linear to CPUs count since some part of the pipeline such are variant callers are not multi-threaded.

-## Conda environments and software paths
+#### Conda

 Your main environment is supposed to have biopython and pigz installed as well.
 On ubuntu: